 Temporary leaves from elected positions shall become permanent vacancies after one year unless extended by action of the Board of Directors.(BD 96/10/3)

+Except for Executive Officers, vacancies created by recall will be filled in accordance with Policy File 603.
 (BD Nov/2016/ )

 Filling Vacancies.
 Except for vacancies created by removal of an Officer by the Board of Directors, vacancies on the Executive Officer Committee may be filled by a majority vote of the remaining Officer(s) within 15 days of the vacancy, subject to the Board’s concurrence within 30 days.
 (BD 96/10/3) (_/14/_)